-An agency or operator within the Polk County Coordinated System shall assure compliance with the American's with Disabilities Act of 1990, as it is amended from time to time.
+An agency or operator within the Coordinated System in Polk County shall assure compliance with the American's with Disabilities Act of 1990, as it is amended from time to time.

 Request for Bids/Proposals/Qualifications (Local Policy)

 The CTC will use the Request for Qualifications process in procurement of service providers under the coordinated system.
 The process is in accordance with LAMTD policies.